 Everything from ordering a meal to figuring out how to hike Tiger Leaping Gorge can turn into a huge hassle.
 Outside of Airports and the major tourist attractions, most things are not in English, and most people only know a handful of English words.

 That last paragraph might scare you out of traveling to China.
 However, that is a huge mistake.
-China is a welcoming country with amazing people whose friendliness is only matched by their generosity.
+China is one of the most beautiful places in the world.
+It is a welcoming country with amazing people whose friendliness is only matched by their generosity.
 Plus, with over 5,000 years of history, there are some ancient wonders to uncover all throughout the country.
 Not to mention the food is fantastic.

 Having the Right Phone Plan

 Before we get into the best China travel apps, we first need to make sure you have a phone plan that will work in China.
 I use T-Mobile.
 For $50 a month, I get free unlimited data in over 100 countries around the world (Including China).
 It also comes with free texting, and 7 GB of hotspot data.

 This means my phone works from the second the plane lands until it takes off.
 If you are locked into your current contract, I believe in most cases they will buy you out of it.
 I recommend T-Mobile when traveling anywhere international, it has saved me a lot of hefty roaming fees.
 But the choice is yours.

 Best China Travel Apps

 Having the right China travel apps when traveling China will make your life much easier.
 So let’s look at the best China travel apps.

 Google Translate is awesome.
 First of all the app is free which is always a plus.
 It also has a variety of helpful features.

 Translate Pictures- Not sure what all those Chinese characters on the menu mean?
 Take a picture with this handy app and it will translate the text in mere seconds.